Social-Media-Star-OU/hae/README.md

    composer install

 ## Usage
+**index.php:**
-**index.php:** The entry point of the application.
+The entry point of the application.
 It sets up the routing and handles incoming requests.
+**composer.json:**
-**composer.json:** Contains the project dependencies.
-The primary dependency is nikic/fast-route for routing.
+Contains the project dependencies.
+The primary dependencies are nikic/fast-route for routing and Philipp15b/php-i18n for internationalization.
+**class_i18.php:**
-**class_i18.php:** A class file (presumably for internationalization or similar functionality) used within the project.
+A class file that likely provides additional internationalization functionality.

 ## To run the application, you can use a PHP built-in server for development:
 **php -S localhost:8000**